 In France in particular, we’ve seen the emergence of French Tech as a driving force for change, and CTO communities like Tech Rocks emerge to help every CTO level up and share best practices.
 As has been proven in the Valley, startups can help each other and grow side by side much faster than in less collaborative environments.

 It made me want to help in another way: backing entrepreneurs financially.
 I’ve been investing in European startups for about 8 years now.
 And since 2017, I have worked as venture partner with VC funds, lately with Point Nine Capital which focuses on seed investments in SaaS and B2B marketplaces.

-How I choose who to invest in
+How to choose which startup to invest in?

 It all starts with the story.
 Raising money is always a complex process, but let’s be honest: even if we aren’t all sending rockets to the moon, stories do matter.
 If you believe in your vision then attractively telling its story is a must when you’re going out to fundraise and face investors.
 Way too often I see clearly intelligent founders unable to articulate logically the why/what/how of their project.